switchswap/usc-menu-kt/README.md

 # USC-Menu-kt
-A USC Dining Hall Menu API Wrapper for Kotlin!
+A USC Dining Hall Menu API for Kotlin!

 Wow, that's a lot to say!